the existing and the emerging

 Still, the Anthropocene is special.
 It is the first geologic transition that was brought about (almost) consciously, by a species who gained global dominance and whose cognitive capabilities in the process evolved dramatically, far beyond our planet, far into the microscopic, and far into the complicated.

 And here we stand.
 On the gas pedals of an immensely complicated machine, its steering wheels in our hands.
 And that machine is in full motion.
 Slowly it dawns on us that indeed it accelerates massively, already swerved off its habitual track into unknown and rough territory, and we have not an inkling on where to go, nor a decent understanding of the machine’s operation.
-Standing here, at the steering wheel, we ponder both, the machinery and the way to go, nature and culture.
+Standing here, at the steering wheel, we ponder both, the machinery and the way to go, nature and culture, our ultimate challenge.